adamfortuna/adamfortuna-v4/source/articles/2015/2015-10-20-financial-literacy.html.markdown

 For me, the gambling part comes into place in that "specific stocks" category, which allows me to try to pick winners.
 Over the years I've picked some good ones (AAPL and TSLA are up more than 100% over the years!) but I'm smart enough to know that makes me lucky as opposed to good.
 I've also made bad picks -- LUV at the wrong time, Vanguard Energy fund before oil went way down (although I have liked that change).

 The important thing I learned was to put rules on myself to prevent really bad decisions.
-My person rules for investing are simple:
+My personal rules for investing are simple:

 * 5% of my portfolio can be played with - never risk more than that.
 * For the other 95%, don't buy anything you don't plan on holding forever.